SAP/sap-btp-service-operator/README.md

 ```

-### Explicit Subaccount For Resource
+### Explicit Subaccount per `ServiceInstance` Resource

-To associate `ServiceInstance` to a specific subaccount you maintain the access credentials to the subaccount in a secret which is located in the Centrally Managed Namespace.
+To associate a `ServiceInstance` resource to a specific subaccount, you maintain the access credentials to the subaccount in a secret which is located in the centrally-managed namespace.

 #### Define a new secret
 ```yaml